bsmith89/StrainPGC/README.md

 pip install -e .  # Editable installation for development.
 ```

-This will also install all Python software dependencies, which currently include:
+This will also install all Python software dependencies, which currently entail:

 - pandas
 - xarray